-Sustainability is a term that means different things to different people and is not easily put into practice, yet everyone’s doing it!
+Sustainability is a term that means different things to different people and is not easy to put into practice, yet everyone’s doing it!
 What do I mean by that?
 Well, you should take a moment to select any company you can think of and conduct a Google search of the company name with the word sustainability.
 For example, search for “University of Saskatchewan” and “sustainability.”

 What did you find?
 Did you find companies not committed to sustainability in some way?

-Next, I challenge you to find companies that you think could not be sustained in the future (for example companies that produce non-renewable goods – goods that cannot be replaced such as oil, coal, minerals, etc.), and read what those companies have to say.
+Next, I challenge you to find companies that you think could not be sustained in the future (for example companies that produce non-renewable goods – goods that cannot be replaced such as oil, coal, minerals, etc.) and read what those companies have to say.

 Do they claim to be sustainable?
-The answer is mostly likely a resounding “yes!”
+The answer is most likely a resounding “yes!”
 But how is that possible?
 How can something be sustainable, when by definition what it produces is not; what it produces is something we cannot resupply?